Year 2

 Indoor PE: Children will need black shorts and a plain t-shirt in their house colour.
 Gym and Dance is done in bare feet.
 Children will need trainers or plimsolls for indoor games.

-Outdoor PE: Children will need black shorts and a t-shirt, as well as a tracksuit or spare jumper for colder days.
+Outdoor PE: black shorts and t-shirt, and a tracksuit or spare jumper for colder days.
 Children will also need trainers.

 Jewellery: A reminder that only stud earrings and wristwatches may be worn to school.
 Earrings must be removed or covered for PE.
 Children should not wear bracelets to school.